brct-james/guild-golems/README.md

 - `POST: /api/v0/my/rituals/{ritual}` attempt to do the given ritual
 - - `summon-invoker` Spend mana to summon a new invoker, who can be used to help generate even more mana.
 - - `summon-harvester` Spend mana to summon a new harvester, who can be used to gather resources from nodes in the world.
+- - `summon-courier` Spend mana to summon a new courier, who can be used to transport resources between locales.

 ---